Amphibian Research and Monitoring Initiative (ARMI): Understanding Amphibian Populations in the Northeastern United States

 Developing a monitoring program for amphibians in The National Capital Region (NCR) Network

 Amphibians are a priority taxonomic group for the National Parks Service Inventory and Monitoring program.
 The goals of this program are to determine whether the integrity and status of amphibian populations are changing over time.
-Amphibian monitoring was initiated in 2005, and is currently concentrated in Chesapeake and Ohio Canal National Historic Park and Rock Creek Park, with stream sampling also occurring in Prince William Forest Park.
+Amphibian monitoring was initiated in 2005, and is currently concentrated in 8 parks within the National Capital Region.
+Wetlands within each park are visited up to 3 times per year to gain a broad view into the variety and associated life stage of each observed species.

 Research projects are detailed investigations of specific factors which mayaffect the distribution or abundance of amphibians, and are conducted in National Parks or National Wildlife Refuges.
 Two areas of research interest are in understanding how animals move within stream networks, and how to identify the best management alternatives for amphibian populations and habitats.